Disgraced N'western coach is volunteering for his kids' HS team, and the school's defense of him is pathetic

 As required by Loyola Academy, the Archdiocese of Chicago, and State of Illinois, all Loyola Academy coaches and volunteers must complete a number of trainings, background checks, and sign a code of conduct agreement.

-Coach Desherow is laser-focused on the season ahead, which starts with the Ramblers’ first matchup vs Catholic Central High School (MI) on Saturday, August 26.”
+Coach Desherow is laser-focused on the season ahead, which starts with the Ramblers’ first matchup vs. Catholic Central High School (MI) on Saturday, August 26.”

 Are all the “elite” schools in Illinois this pathetic?